 These ideas have different underlying forms, and yet they all became famous stories.
-The first thing to do with your idea is to turn it into a premise for a character, so the idea includes a person or group, and perhaps intimation of the metaphorical journey they might make.
-It can usually be expressed in the form of a ‘What if..?’ statement, an intriguing situation within a journey, a dilemma or perhaps a moral argument.
+The first thing to do with your idea is to turn it into a premise for a character, so the idea includes a person, and perhaps intimation of the metaphorical journey they might make.
+It can usually be expressed in the form of a ‘What if..?’ statement, an intriguing situation with various possible outcomes, a dilemma or perhaps a moral argument.
 Let’s go through the above and convert them to include character and some sort of direction:

-- What if a chemistry teacher, dying of cancer, decides to use his skills to make illegal drugs so he can provide for his family with millions of dollars from drugs money after his death?
+- What if a chemistry teacher, dying of cancer, decides to use his skills to make illegal drugs so he can provide for his family after his death through millions of dollars of drugs money?
 (Breaking Bad).

-- A kid goes back in time.
-He meets his parents and his mother falls in love with him.
+- What if a kid goes back in time, meets his parents when they were his age, and his mother falls in love with him?
 (Back to the Future).

-- A lady whose daughter was raped and murdered feels the police are not working hard enough to catch the criminal.
-What should you do if you get injustice from the justice system?
+- What if a lady whose daughter was raped and murdered feels the police are not working hard enough to catch the criminal and sets about holding the local police to account?
 (Three Billboards Outside Ebbing, Missouri).